-The immigration process can be complicated to follow.
-When you work with an appeals immigration attorney in Phoenix, AZ, we can develop a strategy and work toward a favorable outcome.
-We will help you understand the immigration and appeal process so that you know what to expect and how to respond.
+The steps in the immigration process can be complicated to follow.
+When you work with an immigration attorney in Phoenix, we can develop a strategy and work toward a favorable outcome.
+We will help you understand the appeal process so that you know what to expect and how to respond.

-Legal processes can be challenging to follow, but we are here to guide you through them.
+Legal processes can be challenging, but we are here to guide you through them.
 Other duties we can take care of include:

 - Explaining your legal options, including your right to appeal an immigration denial or revocation